SpineML/SpineML_PreFlight/README.md

 Simulator independent initial processing for SpineML models.

 This code takes a SpineML model, probably created in SpineCreator, and "preflights" it ready for the simulator.

-At present, it replaces any FixedProbability connections with explicit connection lists, to "fix" the model, prior to execution.
-It modifies the model.xml file accordingly and creates new pp_connectionN.bin files.
+The program parses the SpineML model, updating any aspects of the model where parameters, weights or connectivity are specified in meta-form.
+For example, where connections are given in fixed probability form, this program creates a connection list file and modifies the <FixedProbabilityConnection> xml element into a
+<ConnectionList> element with an associated
+binary connection list file.

+It also replaces those <Property> elements which are state variable initial values with binary connection lists.

+The original model.xml file is optionally renamed model.xml.bu and a new model.xml file is written out containing the new, specific information.

+If the user requests "property changes" via the command line, then this program also modified the experiment.xml file, adding model configuration changes there.

+The dependency-free rapidxml header-only xml parser is used to read, modify and write out XML files.

+Author: Seb James
+Licence: GNU GPL